-Section III: School Enrollment/Student Records

-STUDENT ENROLLMENT REQUIREMENTS
+Student Enrollment Requirements

-Students must reside in Chattooga County with their parent or legal guardian, and must register in the local school of residence.

-Students must provide proof of residence.

-Students must have a certified copy of their birth certificate.

-Students must have a Certificate of Immunization, Department of Human Resources Form 3231.

-Students must have a Certificate of Eye, Ear, and Dental Examination Department of Human Resources Form 3300.

-Students are requested to present their Social Security card.
+- Students must reside in Chattooga County with their parent/guardian and must register in the local school of residence. - Students must provide proof of residence. - Students must have a certified copy of their birth certificate. - Students must have a Certificate of Immunization, Department of Human Resources Form 3231, Certificate of Eye, Ear and Dental Examination, Department of Human Resources Form 3300 - Students are requested to present their Social Security Card

-STUDENT ENROLLMENT AGE REQUIREMENTS
+Student Enrollment Age Requirements

-Students who are five years of age on or before September 1 are eligible for entrance to kindergarten.
-Students who are six years of age on or before September 1 are eligible for entrance to first grade.
+- Students who are five years of age on or before September 1 are eligible for entrance to Kindergarten. - Students who are six years of age on or before September 1 are eligible for entrance to first grade.